A stroke occurs when blood flow to a part of the brain stops. A stroke is sometimes called a "brain attack."

 People who are having stroke symptoms need to get to a hospital as quickly as possible.

-- If the stroke is caused by a blood clot, a clot-busting drug may be given to dissolve the clot.
+- If the stroke is caused by a blood clot, a clot-busting medicine may be given to dissolve the clot.

 Other treatments given in the hospital depend on the cause of the stroke.
 These may include:

-- Blood thinners such as heparin, warfarin (Coumadin), aspirin, or clopidogrel (Plavix)
+- Blood thinners such as heparin, warfarin (Coumadin), direct acting oral anticoagulants (DOACs), aspirin, or clopidogrel (Plavix)

 - Medicine to control risk factors, such as high blood pressure, diabetes, and high cholesterol